 Migration steps

-2. Define collections in TypeScript matching your Contentful schema.
+Define collections in TypeScript matching your Contentful content types; field types map cleanly for most cases.

-3. Migrate content via custom script reading Contentful CMA into Payload's Local API.
+Migrate content via a custom script reading Contentful's CMA and writing to Payload's Local API.

-4. Switch your front end to Payload's typed client; cancel Contentful once stable.
+Switch your front end to Payload's typed client, then cancel Contentful once stable.

-Not for: Payload is the wrong fit for marketing teams that need to define content types without developer help; Storyblok or Contentful fit that.
+Not for: Skip Payload if your marketing team needs to define content types without developer help; Storyblok or Contentful fit that.

 Strengths

-• +Cloud Starter at $15/mo is the cheapest hosted tier
++Cloud Starter is the cheapest hosted tier in this list

 Trade-offs